-The doctrine of vicarious liability pretty much states that an employer is responsible for self-managing its employees and therefore responsible for any of their actions.
+The doctrine of vicarious liability states that employers are responsible for self-managing their employees and therefore responsible for any of their actions.
 An action performed on behalf of a company is interpreted as if the company itself performed it.
-This makes it possible for someone involved in an accident with a commercial driver to seek compensation from his or her employer and may protect the driver by requiring the company to pay damages on his or her behalf.
+This makes it possible for someone involved in an accident with a commercial driver to seek compensation from their employer and may protect the driver by requiring the company to pay damages on their behalf.

 There are ways that employers can get around vicarious liability and direct the fault back onto their employees.
-The primary method is to claim that the employee was not in the process of performing his or her duties at the time of the accident and therefore representing only him or herself.
-An example would be if an employee deviated from his or her route to grab a bite to eat rather than making his or her pickup or delivery.
-The employer can claim that the employee was not on duty and therefore responsible.Proving Employer Negligence
+The primary method is to claim that the employee was not in the process of performing their duties at the time of the accident and therefore representing only him or herself.
+An example would be if an employee deviated from their route to grab a bite to eat rather than making their regular pickup or delivery.
+The employer can claim that the employee was not on duty and therefore is solely responsible for the crash.

-If employer negligence can be proven, the employer may still be held liable for an accident.
-Whether the driver shares liability can depend on his or her own actions and whether he or she willfully violated the law.
+If employer negligence cannot be proven, the employer may still be held liable for an accident.
+Whether the driver shares liability can depend on his or her own actions and whether they willfully violated the law.
 Examples include the failure of employers to maintain their vehicles and the failure of employees to inspect their vehicles prior to use to ensure that they are in safe operating condition.
 Some employers may actively encourage drivers to falsify work laws so that they can work longer and more often, and both the workers and companies can be held liable following an accident.

-Whether the argument that the company or its driver was responsible for an accident prevails, neither party will ever actually pay for the damages.
-It will ultimately be an insurance company cutting the check and insurance adjusters are cunning and ruthless when it comes to finding ways out of footing the bill.
-You can expect that they will provide legal representation for their policy holder and make attempts to lure you into a settlement that is not in your interest or into providing statements that undermine your cause.
+Whether the argument that the company or its driver was responsible for an accident prevails, neither party will ever actually pay out of pocket for the crash-related damages.
+It will ultimately be an insurance company cutting the check.
+Because of that, claims adjusters can be very cunning and ruthless when it comes to finding ways out of paying the bill.
+You can expect that insurance carrier will provide legal representation for their policyholder and make attempts to lure you, the victim, into a settlement that is not in your interest or into using evidence and your own words to undermine your case.

-Rosenfeld Injury Lawyers is an award winning and leading personal injury law firm that has helped countless clients recover the compensation they were entitled to following accidents with negligent individuals and companies.
-Our car accident law team specializes in automotive injury cases and has extensive experience, knowledge and a track record of success.
-We are not only able to maximize the value of your case, but we have experience working with insurance companies and keeping clients from falling into the traps that they set.
+Rosenfeld Injury Lawyers LLC is an award-winning personal injury law firm that has helped countless clients recover the compensation they were entitled to receive following an accident caused by negligent individuals and companies.
+Our car accident law team specializes in automotive injury cases.
+We have extensive experience, knowledge and a track record of success.
+We are not only able to maximize the value of your case, but we have experience working with insurance companies and keeping clients from falling into the traps that claim adjusters set.

 Contact us today to arrange a risk-free consultation with one of our highly qualified Chicago car accident attorneys so that we can gather all of the information we need to get to work on your case quickly.
-You can be certain that the defense has already begun building a case against your claim, which is why it is so important to get started as soon as possible.
-Our lawyers will travel to meet you or be happy to speak at any of our offices throughout the Chicago area and will answer any questions that you have about your legal rights and options.
+You can be certain that the defense has already begun building a case against you, which is why it is so important to get started now.
+Our lawyers will travel to meet you at your location or be happy to talk with you at any of our offices throughout the Chicago area.
+Our attorneys will answer any questions that you have about your legal rights and options.
 If we are unable to secure compensation on your behalf, our services will be free of charge.